parrotgeek1/ProxyDNS/readme.md

 # ProxyDNS v1.0.6

 Tool written in C which bypasses DNS-based internet censorship even when port 53 is intercepted.
-Runs on all POSIX compliant OSes.
+Runs on all POSIX compliant OSes, and is compliant to C89 for maximum portability.
 Includes its own tiny single-purpose Linux distribution for secure and efficient use on the Raspberry Pi.

 # [Download for Raspberry Pi](https://github.com/parrotgeek1/ProxyDNS/raw/main/rpi-release.zip)
 * Extract the contents of this zip to a FAT32 formatted SD card and insert it into your Raspberry Pi (B/B+/2/3/3B+/4).